 18th Annual Conference

-The 18th annual AEA Europe conference will take place in Prague, Czech Republic
+The 18th annual AEA Europe conference took place in Prague, Czech Republic

 Prague, Czech Republic 9th-11th November 2017

 Workshops: Pre-conference workshops were held on the 8th of November.

 Conference Venue: The venue will be the Hotel Corinthia.

 Registration: Registrations will handled by our sister site.

 Find more information at http://easyconferences.eu/aea2017/index.html.